 OCTOPUS will be publicised to people with PMS in multiple ways to maximise awareness.
-These include, but are not limited to: the UK MS Society and other charitable organisations, neurologists and other healthcare professionals at clinics in participating sites, talks at participant groups, the UK MS Register and a dedicated trial website.
-Both printed and online information will be available.
+These include, but are not limited to: MS charitable organisations, neurologists and other healthcare professionals at clinics in participating sites, talks at participant groups, National Registers, PLATYPUS country coordinating centre, and a dedicated trial website.
+Both printed and online information can be available.